Carol feels like a better parent since she talked PANTS with six-year-old Mabel.

 "If the unthinkable happened and someone pushed physical boundaries with my daughter, would she know what to do?
 Would she tell me?
 Would she even know that it was wrong? "

-When I heard about the Underwear Rule, I realised this didn't need to be as complicated as I was making it, plagued by mum fears and my own awkwardness.
+When I heard about PANTS, I realised this didn't need to be as complicated as I was making it, plagued by mum fears and my own awkwardness.
 We didn't need to talk about "bad people", we didn't even need to talk about sex – not for now, anyway.

 We took the conversation in stages.
 I first mustered the courage at bath time one day, simply explaining to Mabel that privates are private – her bajingo, as we call it, belongs to her!